qmk/qmk_firmware/users/ericgebhart/readme.md

 The transient layout is transparent without mods so far.

 Some layouts take an extra number row.
-Layouts can be any shape, but so far, all of these take a 3x10 or 4x10, and make it fit the keyboard.
+Layouts can be any shape, all of these take a 3x10, 3x12, 4x10 or 4x12, and make it fit the keyboard.

 The layouts defined in _layouts.h_ take a list of keys. and give them